Malika Pukhraj

 Malika Pukhraj (Punjabi, ملكہ پکھراج) (1912 - 2004) was a highly popular Ghazal and folk singer of Pakistan.
 She was generally known as "Malika", meaning "The Queen", publicly.

 She was extremely popular for her rendition of Hafeez Jalandhri's nazm song, Abhi tau main jawan hoon ("I am still young"), which is enjoyed by millions not only in Pakistan, but also in India.

 Others among her popular numbers in Urdu language were Lo phir basant aaii, Quli Qutub's Piya baaj piyala piya jaey na, and Faiz Ahmed Faiz's Mere qatil mere dildar mere paas raho.

 Early life

-Malika Pukhraj was born in Hamirpur Sidhar to a Singer family of professional musicians.
-She was given the name "Malika" at birth by Baba Roti Ram 'Majzoob', a spiritualist, in the Akhnoor area, and named Pukhraj (Yellow Sapphire) by her aunt who herself was a professional singer-dancer.
+Malika Pukhraj was born in Hamirpur Sidhar to a family of professional musicians.
+Originally, she belonged to the Dogra family of the Jammu region in what is now Indian administered Kashmir.
+She was given the name "Malika" at birth by Baba Roti Ram 'Majzoob', a spiritualist, in the Akhnoor area, and named Pukhraj (yellow sapphire) by her aunt who herself was a professional singer-dancer.

-Malika Pukhraj received her traditional musical training from Ustad Ali Baksh Kasuri, the father of legendary singer Ustad Bade Ghulam Ali Khan.
+Malika Pukhraj received her traditional musical training from Ustad Ali Baksh Kasuri, the father of legendary singers Ustad Bade Ghulam Ali Khan and ghazal singer Barkat Ali Khan.
+In addition to classical music, she also specifically studied kathak dance.